From Xojo Documentation

 To learn more about these options, refer to Web App Deployment Overview in the User Guide.

-Congratulations, you have successfully completed the Web Tutorial and now have a fully functional app.
+Congratulations, you have successfully completed the Web Tutorial and now have a fully functional web app.
+Watch this video tutorial to learn how to connect this app to a SQLite database.
 To continue on your journey of learning Xojo, you should next move on to the User Guide, which covers Xojo in its entirety.
 You will also want to refer to the Language Reference Guide, which covers the specifics of language elements, classes and other details of Xojo.

 Go to the documentation when you run into trouble, check out the example projects included with Xojo and hop on over to the Xojo Community Forum and start asking questions.
-There are lots of experienced Xojo users eager to help because they remember what it was like to be a newbie.
+There are lots of experienced Xojo users eager to help.

 What did you think of this tutorial?
-We'd appreciate your feedback, write to us at email@example.com.
+We'd appreciate your feedback, write to us.